TofigBakhshiyev/TofigBakhshiyev/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on personal repositories
+- 🔭 I’m currently learning new things
 - 🌱 I’m currently learning AI/ML
 - 💬 Ask me about Node js, Intel OpenVINO, Python
 - 📫 How to reach me: tofiqbakhshiyev@gmail.com